 Alternatively, you can check other places for a copy of the same like on the bus home.
 People love reading newspapers when traveling but are not always keen on keeping them after they are through.

 That said, you need to confirm with them whether they’ve already used their codes.
-The reason being that you cannot use the same code twice.
+The reason being you cannot use the same code twice.

 What if Your Unique Number is Missing?